Japan evacuates major airport after typhoon wreaks havoc | Malay Mail

-TOKYO, Sept 5 — Japan scrambled today to evacuate passengers trapped at a major airport when a tanker slammed into its only access bridge during the most powerful typhoon to hit the country for 25 years.
+OSAKA, Sept 6 — Japan scrambled this morning to evacuate passengers trapped at a major airport when a tanker slammed into its only access bridge during the most powerful typhoon to hit the country for 25 years.

-Typhoon Jebi left a trail of destruction across the country, killing 11 people and injuring hundreds more as it battered western Japan with ferocious winds and lashing rain.
+Typhoon Jebi left a trail of destruction Tuesday, killing 11 people and injuring hundreds more as it battered western Japan with ferocious winds and lashing rain.

+As Japan was still picking up the pieces, the northern island of Hokkaido was jolted by a powerful 6.6-magnitude earthquake early this morning, although there was no tsunami warning.

+Authorities said an 82-year-old man was showing no signs of life after falling down the stairs in his home during the quake, Kyodo news agency reported.

+A total of seven houses had collapsed on the island, firefighters said according to the agency, with rescue attempts underway to free anyone trapped in the rubble.

-Winds up to 216 kilometres (135 miles) per hour ripped off roofs, overturned trucks and swept a 2,500-ton tanker into a bridge leading to Kansai International Airport, the region’s main international gateway and a national transport hub.
+The typhoon packed winds up to 216kph, which ripped off roofs, overturned trucks and swept a 2,500-ton tanker into the bridge to Kansai International Airport, the region’s main international gateway and a national transport hub.

-The damage to the bridge left the artificial island housing the airport temporarily cut off, stranding 3,000 travellers and staff overnight as high waves flooded the runways and some buildings, knocking out the power.
+The damage to the bridge left the artificial island housing the airport temporarily cut off, stranding 3,000 travellers overnight as high waves flooded the runways and some buildings, knocking out the power.

 “There were about 3,000 people stranded at the airport, but we think about 2,000 to 2,500 of them already got out.
 We think there are not many people left,” a transport ministry official told AFP.